What Is A 1099 Loan?

 How To Shop A 1099 Loan Carefully

 Because 1099 loans are lender-defined, comparison shopping matters.
-Ask how many months of 1099 income are required, whether bank statements are also needed, how down payment and reserve rules work, and whether the program is available for purchases, refinances, primary homes, or investment properties.
+Ask how many months or years of 1099 income are required, whether bank statements are also needed, how income is adjusted and whether the program is available for purchases, refinances, primary homes, second homes or investment properties.

 The Bottom Line